grinnell-cs/213-intro/README.md

 ## About You
 What are your names, as they appear on the class roster?
-> Matthew Guthrie
+> Matthew Guthrie, Nikolas Y Takayesu

 What are your GitHub usernames?
-> mattjguthrie
+> mattjguthrie, Takayesu

 What do you prefer to be called?
-> Matt
+> Matt, Niko

 Why are you taking this course?
-> It's required for the major, and seems interesting
+> It's required for the major, and seems interesting; OS seems pretty cool.

 What are your concerns about this course?
-> The 8 AM lab on tuesdays is not my favorite aspect
+> The 8 AM lab on Tuesdays is not my favorite aspect; The 8 AM lab on Tuesdays is not my favorite aspect.

 What topic in this course are you most excited to cover?
-> Parallel Patterns looks interesting
+> Parallel Patterns looks interesting; I think that the parallel patterns bit sounds cool.

 Do you have any questions for me?
-> no.
+> no; No.

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2017S/CSC213/syllabus/) for course policies.